Quick Guide to Fixing Computer Hardware

 Desktop keyboards are so cheap you might as well buy a new one for all but the simplest repairs.
 Laptops are another matter, with their embedded keyboards.
 You don't want to trash your entire laptop due to a keyboard problem.

-Here's a good article on repairing laptop keyboards.
-And here are several instructional Youtube videos.
-Hiren's Boot CD includes free keyboard testing programs.
 Though it might sound challenging, anyone can replace a laptop keyboard if they exercise due care.
 Just find the instructions for your particular laptop model on the web.
 They're all a bit different so it helps to have model-specific instructions.
+And of course, you need a replacement keyboard for your specific model laptop.

 If your issue is that you spilled on your keyboard, follow the instructions in the section "Computer -- Got Wet".